 20. Voice your opinion

 If your meal was less than satisfactory or you received poor service, don’t be afraid to voice your opinion.
-This doesn’t mean you should be rude or start point fingers at your server, but you should calmly speak up about your dining experience.
+This doesn’t mean you should be rude or start pointing fingers at your server, but you should calmly speak up about your dining experience.

 Talk to your server or the restaurant manager and let them know exactly why were you either unhappy with your meal or the service.
 Being clear and calm will gain you more respect than being rude.